DRONE PILOT TRAINING

 opportunity

-- Course in audiovisual production with drones: Learn how to make professional aerial recordings for film, television or events.
+Learn how to make professional aerial recordings for film, television, or events.

-- Course on topography and cartography with drones: Learn how to generate high-precision digital terrain models and orthophotos with drones.
+Learn how to generate high-precision digital terrain models and orthophotos using drones.

-- FPV drone course: for those who want to master manual flight, immersive cinematic recording or compete in high-speed races with precision and safety.
+For those looking to master manual drone flight, drone acrobatics, immersive cinematography, or compete in high-speed races with precision and safety.

 ADVANTAGES OF TRAINING AT INVICSA AIRTECH